ibm-cloud-docs/Cloudant/release_info/differences_major_releases.md

 ## Incompatibilites

+### Response Content-Type

+- The default response content-type has changed from `text/plan` to `application/json`.
+Previously, in the CouchDB 1.6-base release, the content-type of JSON database responses was `text/plan` unless the client explicitly stated `Accept: application/json`.
+In newer releases, and for all future releases, the response content-type is `application/json`.

 ### Disabled JavaScript constructors

 - For security reasons, by default, the use of `eval()` and `Function()` constructors is disabled in